 Other Strategies and Pokémon

-This strategy is rather simple: Tapu Lele sets up Psychic Terrain, and either Ultra Necrozma or Mewtwo blow away at the opposing team with Photon Geyser or Psystrike, respectively.
+This strategy is rather simple: Tapu Lele sets up Psychic Terrain, and either Ultra Necrozma or Mewtwo blows away at the opposing team with Photon Geyser or Psystrike, respectively.
 Tapu Lele is also Scarf, so that means two fast Psychic attackers are bombarding the other team.
 This strategy has more difficulty against things like Yveltal, Lunala, and even Incineroar to an extent, so it's died down in popularity, but that doesn't mean it can't be used.
-Gary Qian and Samuel Haarsma used it as recent as the North American International, both finishing with a respectable Top 32.
+Gary Qian and Samuel Haarsma used it as recently as the North American International, both finishing with a respectable Top 32.
 It's not likely to have a big presence at Worlds, though; more Pokémon that resist Psychic attacks have been showing up in the weeks leading to Worlds.

-Perish Trap here should come with an asterisk, because unlike Perish Trap in past formats, where it was the main strategy on teams, it's much more situational in Ultra series, mostly due to the power creep that Z-Moves and restricteds bring.
+Perish Trap here should come with an asterisk, because, unlike Perish Trap in past formats, where it was the main strategy on teams, it's much more situational in Ultra series, mostly due to the power creep that Z-Moves and restricteds bring.
 Gengar can be made more dedicated to Perish Trap by giving it Substitute over one of its main STABs (usually Shadow Ball), but that's about it.
 One might be able to fit Protect on Incineroar for extra stalling, but it's difficult given Incineroar's movepool.
 It's really hard to fit on a team, so I wouldn't expect too many appearances of it on Day 2 if any, let alone Day 1.

 Being the fastest Prankster user and therefore having the fastest Tailwind, Whimsicott can have a good deal of utility on the right team.
 While it does need to be mindful of Queenly Majesty and Psychic Terrain, it has some tools it can use for disruption, notably Encore and Taunt.
 It also has tools for supporting its team in Helping Hand and Fake Tears.
 Some Whimsicott can even run Fairium or Normalium with Moonblast or Nature Power for some heavy damage.
 It's mainly seen on Rayquaza Kyogre teams, made popular by Kimo Nishimura's finish at the European International, but it can work on others like Xerneas Groudon or Xerneas Rayquaza.
 Due to Wolfe's victory with Rayquaza Kyogre, players have favored using similar cores to his, which doesn't have Whimsicott, its usage should be expected to go down, but it seems like it can perform well on the main stage and at least make Day 2.

 Shedinja is the sole reason why every team needs Electric/Grass coverage in addition to Ghost/Dark coverage.
 It's not too big of a deal though, as that coverage also helps matchups against Kyogre and Lunala.
 To be fair, Zekrom, Kyurem, Solgaleo, Lunala, and Necrozma can hit Shedinja regardless of its type thanks to their abilities or move's properties, but not many people want to use Zekrom or Kyurem, nor would they want to waste two of eight PP of their strongest attack on one Pokémon.
 If not for both Wonder Guard and Focus Sash, Shedinja wouldn't be on anyone's radar at all.
-Tapu Fini can also make the matchup more difficult thanks to Misty Terrain preventing status, but in a hyper offensive format like Ultra series, it's unlikely anything would be running Toxic, aside from opposing Shedinja.
+Tapu Fini can also make the matchup more difficult thanks to Misty Terrain preventing status, but in a hyper-offensive format like Ultra series, it's unlikely anything would be running Toxic, aside from opposing Shedinja.
 Easily the best user of Shedinja has been Melvin Keh, who has cut both the European and North American International with it, in addition to cutting the Malaysia Regionals and Singapore Open with it.
 Ben Grissmer has also performed with Shedinja, with a Top 32 finish at the North American International and Top 4 finish at the Bristol Regionals.
 Shedinja is definitely making a Day 2 appearance thanks to Melvin Keh alone, but whether or not it will have a strong finish is uncertain.
 Shedinja seems to be very attached to these two competitors, so it's unlikely that many other players will bring Shedinja if any.

 Conclusion

 With the variety that has been seen throughout Ultra series, I wasn't able to go over the nuance of other teams in the format, such as other Xerneas/Groudon and other Rayquaza/Kyogre teams, but hopefully, this has given a good enough background for those going into spectating Worlds.
-Also, follow us on Twitter @NimbasaCityPost for up to date information on the event as it takes place!

 0 comments: